 - 100 g chocolate chips or chocolate bar chopped up

 - 200 g icing sugar / confectioners sugar

 - glacé cherries

 - fresh rosemary

 - chocolate squares

-Sieve in the flower gradually and stop when the flour is evenly mixed in.
+- Sieve in the flour gradually and stop when the flour is evenly mixed in.

 A fan of bundt cakes?
 Try my other recipes

 Other Bakes from my Christmas Demo at Neptune Wimbledon